dbca-wa/sdis/docs/source/quickstart.rst

 Managing project teams
 ======================

-Add a DPaW employee as team member
+Add a dbca employee as team member
 ----------------------------------
-Before SDIS can add DPaW employees to teams, they have to login once in person, so that SDIS adds them to its internal user database.
+Before SDIS can add dbca employees to teams, they have to login once in person, so that SDIS adds them to its internal user database.

 A user that has never logged in cannot be added to teams or into project roles.